jweinst1/ncov2019-analyzer/README.md

 ### Search

 Now that conversion, iteration, and encapsulation of DNA have been discussed and demonstrated, we can showcase how to search DNA.
-Previously, using an FSA was shown as a method of linear search for a particular subsequence of DNA.
-That approach is useful, since it can count multiple occurences of some subsequence of dna in a larger sequence.
+Previously, using an FSA was shown as a method of linear search for a particular sub-sequence of DNA.
+That approach is useful, since it can count multiple occurences of some sub-sequence of dna in a larger sequence.
 However, it lacks the performance to be able to scan and identify against many, many sequences of DNA.

 An even mor effecient approach is to use a trie structure that's specialized for dna.
 Normally,